-To make students familiar with the experimental work based on Course No. PSESTC301
+To make students familiar with the experimental work based on Course No. P2ESTC301 and Course No. P2ESTC302

-1. To collect the baseline information on the state of environment (air, water, noise, and land) of University of Jammu 2.
-To evaluate the potential impacts of an urban infrastructure project such as Tawi barrage and riverfront project, urban drainage system or urban roads and flyovers 3.
-To assess the state of environmental compliance during the operational phase of any project, say aerial ropeway from Mubarak Mandi to Bagh-e-Bahu 4.
-To prepare an Environmental Management Plan vis-a-vis infrastructural development in University of Jammu 5.
-To identify and designate the environmentally and culturally sensitive sites in and around Jammu city 6.
-To analyze the case studies of major natural disasters that hit Jammu and Kashmir in last one decade and prepare a brief report about the causes, effects, lapses (if any) and suggest a way forward for prevention.
+1. To equip students with the knowledge and skills for designing and setting up a bioremediation laboratory.
+2. To engage students in assessing site conditions and applying selection criteria to identify suitable bioremediation technologies for field-scale applications.
+3. To acquaint students with designing rain gardens and evaluating their applications for stormwater management and landscape sustainability.
+4. To apprise students in designing green walls and evaluating their applications for environmental improvement and urban sustainability.
+5. To familiarize students with designing green roofs and evaluating their applications for stormwater management, energy efficiency, and enhancing urban sustainability.
+6. To analyze the case studies of major natural disasters that hit Jammu and Kashmir in last one decade and prepare a brief report about the causes, effects, lapses (if any) and suggest a way forward for prevention.
 7. To prepare a vulnerability/disaster profile of Jammu city with the help of map.
-8. To study disaster management cycle with the help of case studies in and around Jammu 9.
-To conduct disaster related mock drills including first aid training exercise 10.
-To prepare a disaster preparedness and mitigation plan for University of Jammu
+8. To study disaster management cycle with the help of case studies in and around Jammu.
+9. To conduct disaster related mock drills including first aid training exercise.
+10. To prepare a disaster preparedness and mitigation plan for University of Jammu.